Easton Glacier – $790

 At 10,781 feet Mount Baker is one of the most picturesque mountains in all the Cascade Range.
 The mountain renders the second largest glacial system in the lower 48 States second only to that of Mount Rainier.
 In 1998 Mt.
-Baker’s annual snowfall amounted to 95 feet exceeding the world record previously held on Mount Rainier since the 1970’s.
+Baker’s annual snowfall amounted to 95 feet exceeding the world record.
 Mount Baker is the third-highest mountain in Washington State and the fifth-highest in the Cascade Range.
 The mountain presents a fantastic objective for those seeking a challenging climb in a pristine alpine environment.

-We guide two different standard routes on Mount Baker, the Coleman Deming Glacier on the Northside of the peak and the Easton Glacier on its Southern flanks.
+NW Alpine Guides will choose one of two standard routes on Mount Baker depending on mountain conditions at the time of the climb to ensure you the best chance of success.
+We climb either the Coleman Deming Glacier on the Northside of the mountain or the Easton Glacier route on the peaks Southern flanks.
 Both routes are considered similar in length, elevation gain and difficulty and offer a great introduction to roped glacier travel and basic mountaineering.
 Our professional guides will introduce and teach you the skills necessary to make a safe and successful climb.
-In addition, NWAG offers the North Ridge for advanced climbers seeking a more technical and challenging route.

-The North side Coleman Deming Glacier route can be done as a two or three day climb.
-Like the Easton Glacier route we have the option of climbing on the second day.
-The northern route offers a slightly shorter hike to high camp with less elevation gain compared to the southern approach.
+The northern Coleman/Deming route offers a slightly shorter hike to high camp with less elevation gain compared to the southern approach.
 High camp is located above the Hogsback Ridge at 5500 feet.
 The shorter approach makes summit day a bit longer and steeper.
 The route ascends glacier until reaching Colfax Col between the Black Buttes and Mount Baker’s Roman Wall.
 Both routes are thought to be of equal length, elevation gain and difficulty.

-Our three day option is designed for beginner climbers or for those without previous experience using ice axe and crampons on glaciated terrain.
+Our three-day mountaineering school and summit climb is designed for beginner climbers or for those without previous experience using ice axe and crampons on glaciated terrain.
 You will simply have more time for learning the skills needed to climb Mount Baker safely with a mountain guide.
-The three day climb also allows more time to summit should we encounter inclement weather or a slower ascent or descent is needed.
-For those who are considering climbing the North side Coleman Deming Glacier route as a two-day option, stronger hiking and backpacking skills are required.
-The two day climb is best suited for those with previous climbing experience or a higher level of fitness as you are expected to keep a swifter guided pace.
+For those considering climbing Mount Baker as a two-day option, stronger hiking and backpacking skills are required.
+A one-hour skills refresh will be taught after arriving at high camp.
+Our two-day climb is best suited for those with previous climbing experience or a high level of athletic fitness and climbers able to learn skills quickly.
+You will be expected to keep a swifter guided pace.

 Climbs begins and ends in Mount Baker National Forest